 Inspired by genre heavy-hitters like Populus, Reprisal Universe includes over 30 planets, 180 planets, and 3 enemy tribes to conquer throughout your adventure.

-Expected to release sometime soon, WorldBox is an upcoming god game that has you creating fantastical sandboxes using powerful tools and AI-driven gameplay systems.
+Expected to come out soon, WorldBox is a new game where you can make imaginary sandboxes with strong tools and AI-based gameplay systems.

 Each one is comprised of four races: humans, orcs, elves, and dwarves, with each assigned race-specific traits that affect their behavior.

 Over time, different races will establish kingdoms, seek out new lands, and battle with each other for control.

 As a divine ruler, it’s up to you to decide how you’ll intervene, if at all, and deliver justice via natural disasters and attacks from cataclysmic beasts.